Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Methods

-We do not add a phase offset to this simulated phase curve, as is commonly seen for gaseous tidally locked exoplanets \citep{parmentier2017handbook}.
-An offset due to atmospheric dynamics would provide very strong evidence for the presence of an atmosphere, but many 3D simulations of rocky exoplanet atmospheres of this type do not predict significant phase curve offsets, despite their asymmetric atmospheric dynamics \citep{kane2021phase,hammond2021rotational, turbet2022trappist}.
-We therefore note that a phase curve offset is another possible source of evidence for an atmosphere, but do not rely on it for our conclusions.
+We simulate phase curves by modelling the day-side and night-side emission due to two separate 1D atmospheric models, with $25\%$ of the day-side heating redistributed to the night-side.
+We define the heat redistribution in this way \citep[rather than the $f$ parameter defined in][]{hansen2008absorption}, in order to refer directly to the heating applied to each of the 1D models.
+We set the resulting emission from the day-side and night-side columns as the maximum and minimum of a sinusoidal phase curve with its peak at zero phase (secondary eclipse).
+We do not add a phase offset to this simulated phase curve, despite the prevalence of such offsets for gaseous tidally locked exoplanets \citep{parmentier2017handbook}.
+An offset due to atmospheric dynamics would provide very strong evidence for the presence of an atmosphere, but many 3D simulations of rocky exoplanet atmospheres of this type do not predict significant phase curve offsets \citep{kane2021phase,hammond2021rotational, turbet2022trappist}.
+We therefore note that a phase curve offset is another possible source of evidence for an atmosphere, but we do not rely on it for our conclusions.